-Popular in the 1950s , as the name suggests, this particular hairstyle involves a lot of hair products to give your hair a sexy wet look.
+Popular in the 1950s, as the name suggests, this particular hairstyle involves a lot of hair products to give your hair a sexy wet look.
 Impressed much?
-Well what is more interesting is that this particular trend has inspired the modern slick, pompadour and the quiff.
-So its not a hairstyle to be taken lightly huh?
-As a matter of fact, the evolution of the greaser has gone from mostly oil based hair products to a using products that give the water based shine (the wanting to touch type).
+Well, what is more interesting is that this particular trend has inspired the modern slick, pompadour and the quiff.
+So it’s not a hairstyle to be taken lightly huh?
+As a matter of fact, the evolution of the greaser has gone from mostly oil-based hair products to using products that give the water-based shine (the wanting to touch type).
 So in case if you are thinking about getting a greaser hairstyle, you are in the right place and let us enlighten you a bit about the different kinds of greasers and how you can get them.

 The top four classic greasers are:

 One of the most popular styles for men of the decade was duck’s ass, or duck tail in tamer company.
 This style was usually created by parting the hair on one side, combing the top over to the other side, and combing the sides straight back to meet in the middle of the back of the head.
 Hair cream was applied liberally to hold the hair in place.
 Today, one can recreate this style by combing as above and applying pomade for a soft hold or gel for the more traditional wet look and stiffer hold.

 Another common style was the Pompadour.
 There were a couple of different variations on this style.
 One involved parting the hair and combing the top sideways and forward, then flipping the front back to give it rise.
 The other was to simply comb the top forward and flip it up and back without a part.
 The sides were slicked back and held with cream as above.
 Again, the gel is commonly used today to create this wet look with stiff hold.
 This style was popular among musicians who played the type of music that came to be called rockabilly.